Keith Monk: leading change adding value

 “An extension of that is that you equally need to be open and feel comfortable with asking for help when you need it.
 I remember being hired for a programme because I’d previously implemented the technology somewhere else.
 This was being misunderstood internally and I was being hailed as some kind of technical guru.
 They got a surprise in the first team meeting.
 People would ask really detailed technical questions.
 I would say, ‘I don’t know the answer to that but I’m glad you’re wanting to ask it.
 If it is that important to you, it should be important to me too.’
 The initial reaction was, who the hell is this guy?
 He’s supposed to be the expert!
 The important thing was I followed through and found people within the team who did know the answer.
 Within a few sessions, people understood: it’s ok to not always know the answer so long as you’re open about it, have the right team to turn to and do something about it.
 It signalled that trust is built through honesty rather than pretending to know it all and that we were all in it together.”

-Lesson 5: If you start a project well,
+Leading change adding value lesson 5: If you start a project well,

-you finish it welL
+you finish it well

 If the project is the patient and the need for change is the ailment, then early intervention is vital.
 “Take organisational change programmes as an example,” Keith says.
 “With accountability for designing and implementing a new target operating model, it is essential in my experience to recognise from the very start that staff often feel frightened and unsettled by such change.
 You have to engage with them early to set the right tone – recognising their feelings, being as open as possible and standing up in front of them to explain what the change is and why it is needed.
 Many of the challenges you face down the line with business change are more easily overcome by having started well.
 The better you start a project, the better you finish it.